aasomol/DPEX/README.md

-# DPEX-Plan
+# Delayed Partial EXpansions (DPEX) planner

-Planner for the control variables framework
+This is a planner for the control variables framework.